-- The ICG has concluded that the combined proposal supports and enhances the multistakeholder model because it leverages existing multistakeholder arrangements, processes, and paradigms in defining the post-transition IANA oversight and accountability mechanisms.
-Each component of the proposal has this feature. - The Names proposal maintains the existing framework of ICANN for continued multistakeholder oversight of the IANA functions operation.
+- 46 The ICG has concluded that the combined proposal supports and enhances the multistakeholder model because it leverages existing multistakeholder arrangements, processes, and paradigms in defining the post-transition IANA oversight and accountability mechanisms.
+Each component of the proposal has this feature. - 47 The names proposal maintains the existing framework of ICANN for continued multistakeholder oversight of the IANA functions operation.
 The proposal reinforces the multistakeholder model by retaining the functional separation between policy development processes and IANA.
 The ICANN policy development process remains bottom-up, transparent, and inclusive of all stakeholders.
-IANA remains focused on the needs of the operational communities, with transparent oversight by the CSC and IFR, both of which include non-ICANN participants and the latter of which is explicitly constituted as a multistakeholder entity. - The Numbers proposal is based in the existing, long-established RIR structure.
-The RIRs are widely regarded as healthy examples of Internet technical organizations operating within the multistakeholder model of Internet governance.
-Structurally they are open, transparent and accountable not-for-profit organizations, with well-established governance mechanisms and open participatory processes for policy development in their respective regions.
+IANA remains focused on the needs of the operational communities, with transparent oversight by the CSC and IFR, both of which include non-ICANN participants and the latter of which is explicitly constituted as a multistakeholder entity. - 48 The numbers proposal is based in the existing, long-established RIR structure.
+The RIRs are widely regarded as healthy examples of the multistakeholder model.
+Structurally they are open, transparent and accountable, not-for-profit organisations, with well-established governance mechanisms, and open participatory processes for policy development in their respective regions.
 In addition, they and their communities are active participants in and supporters of multistakeholder processes of ICANN, IGF, and others.
-Accordingly, the Numbers proposal supports the existing multistakeholder mechanisms of the RIR system, and enhances them (and hence the overall multistakeholder model) by introducing improvements in transparency and accountability related to the performance of the IANA numbering functions. - The Protocol Parameters proposal is based in the IETF structure.
+Accordingly, the numbers proposal supports the existing multistakeholder mechanisms of the RIR system, and enhances them (and hence the overall multistakeholder model) by introducing improvements in transparency and accountability related to the performance of the IANA numbering functions. - 49 The protocol parameters proposal is based in the IETF structure.
 Participation in the IETF is open to all individuals regardless of which stakeholder group or sector they may be from.
-The proposal supports and enhances the multistakeholder model by relying on IETF processes and voluntary agreements between the IETF and ICANN for the performance of the IANA functions related to protocol parameters.
+The proposal supports and enhances the multistakeholder model by relying on IETF processes and voluntary agreements between IETF and ICANN for the performance of the IANA functions related to protocol parameters.
 IETF processes could be used to amend governance of the protocol parameters function in the future.
 Anyone may propose amendments to those processes, and anyone may take part in the decision processes.